Obama, Putin agree on need to ensure Ukraine deal works

 The White House reiterated that those responsible for the violence must be held accountable.

-“We are not ruling out sanctions to hold those responsible for the violence accountable, especially should there be further violence or violation of the agreement,” said White House spokesman Jay Carney.
+“We are not ruling out sanctions to hold those responsible for the violence accountable, especially should there be further violence or violation of the agreement,” White House spokesman Jay Carney said.

 Carney said efforts of the French, Polish and German foreign ministers as well as U.S. leaders helped bring about the deal.
 He added that “Russia witnessed the agreement and ... played an important role in that respect.”